 Mr. Savikataaq: Thank you, Mr. Chairman.
-To the best of the of minister's knowledge, the construction season that's coming on right now, this coming year, are they not prefabricated units that Nunavut Construction Corporation is going to be selling to the Nunavut Housing Corporation?
-Are they a bunch of two-by-fours and plywood and people will have hammers and nails and hire some local Inuit workers to put these houses together?
+So to the best of the of minister's knowledge, the construction season that's coming on right now, this coming year, they are not prefabricated units that NCC is going to be selling to the Nunavut Housing Corporation.
+They are a whole bunch of two-by-fours and plywood and people will have hammers and nails and hire some local Inuit workers to put these houses together.
 Thank you.

 Hon.
 Lorne Kusugak: Thank you, Mr. Chairman.
-The public housing is working with Nunavut Construction Corporation on the 146 units that I have mentioned yesterday and today, Mr. Chairman.
+Public housing is working with Nunavut Construction Corporation on the 146 units that I had mentioned yesterday and today, Mr. Chairman.
 Thank you.

 Mr. Savikataaq: Thank you, Mr. Chairman.
-The minister is not answering my question there.

-To the best of his knowledge, for this season, they are not prefabricated units coming into the community.
-Are these stick-built houses that are being built for public housing within Nunavut?
+The minister is not answering my question.
+To the best of his knowledge, for this season, they are not prefabricated units coming into the communities; these are stick-built houses that are being built for public housing within Nunavut.
 Thank you.
-Chairman: Thank you.
-Minister Kusugak.